JovingeLabSoftware/JovingeLabSoftware.github.io/_posts/2016-10-05-what-s-up-dock.md

 writeDMS(surf, d + root + ".dms")
 ```

 The next step is to generate the spheres from the surface to identify docking location.
-The `sphgen` application (part of DOCK) requires [a config file](http://dock.compbio.ucsf.edu/DOCK_6/tutorials/sphere_generation/generating_spheres.htm), INSPH.
+The `sphgen` application (part of DOCK) requires [a config file](http://dock.compbio.ucsf.edu/DOCK_6/tutorials/sphere_generation/generating_spheres.htm), INSPH, to run in non-interactive mode (this file must be called INSPH, and must be in your current working directory.
+There is not option to use a different filename at this time).

 **`INSPH`**
 ```